Chrisvasa/FoxWeatherApp/README.md

 The demo below shows how you can interact and retrieve weather data, favorite cities and remove favorites.
 ![PageDemo](README_Images/demopage.gif)

+## CI/CD Pipeline
+We used a simplified version of a CI/CD pipeline and this was setup with a git post-receive script using bash.
+And after checking if all the tests passed then the API was deployed on the linux server.

+We also added this branch to our repo so that we were able to push our changes once we merged our branches with main.
+`git remote add deploy ssh://Servername:Port/home/fox/bare-FoxWeatherApp.git`

 ## How we worked as a team
 As noted at the start of the readme, we worked by following some simple scrum methodics such as a scrumboard, sprints, daily standups, code reviews and pair programming.